 When you bury chicken wire below your fence, your dog is going to get discouraged from doing any digging there.
 Make sure your fence measurements are accurate so you can get just enough chicken wire.
 Bury it down there with one side facing into the yard.
-The trench you dig for this should be the same width as the holes your dog digs.
-Cover the chicken wire entirely with dirt.
+Note that the width of the trench should be the same as the holes your dog digs.
+Finally, you must cover the chicken wire with more soil.

 Put a Fence Underneath the Fence

-Similar to buried chicken wire, you can hammer a fence into your ground horizontally, rather than a standing fence’s normal 90-degree angle.
+This is similar to burying a chicken wire.
+First install a Dig Defence or any fence design into the ground in a horizontal position, instead of a typical 90-degree angle to get your dog to stop digging.
 This works wonders for dogs who eagerly dig tunnels because they want out of jail.
 You really only need the top section of wired fencing pushed down into the ground.
 Pair it up with a chicken wire for strong underground security.